DaniSchober/LabLiquidVision/pouring_simulation/README.md

 To change the parameter space or the pouring object used in a specific scene, the scene creation in the `main.cpp` file needs to be changed.

 The rest of the settings can be adapted directly in the specific scene files.
 The calibration scene (a 500 mL container for the particle/volume calculation) is defined in the `calibration.h` file.
+The pouring scene with the 400 mL cell culture flask is defined in `pouring_flask.h`, and the pouring with the Gibco 500 mL bottle in the `pouring_bottle.h` file.
+In these files, the liquid parameters, the trajectory of the pouring movement, and the particle counting can be changed.

-To create a .exe file from a Visual Studio project, you need to build the project in Release mode.
-By default, Visual Studio generates the executable file in the project's output directory, which is typically the "bin\Release" or "bin\x64\Release" folder.
+To create a new .exe file after the changes from the Visual Studio project, you need to build the project in Release mode.
 Here's how you can create a .exe file:

-1. Open your project in Visual Studio.
+1. Open the project in Visual Studio.
-2. Ensure that the project configuration is set to "Release" and the platform is set to the appropriate target platform (e.g., x86, x64).
+2. Ensure that the project configuration is set to "Release" and the platform is set to the appropriate target platform (x64).
 3. Build the project by selecting "Build" > "Build Solution" from the menu or pressing Ctrl+Shift+B.
-4. Once the build process completes successfully, navigate to the output directory of your project.
-You can find this directory in the Solution Explorer under the project node or by browsing to the project's folder on your file system.
+4. Once the build process completes successfully, the `.exe` file is saved in the `bin` folder and can be started using `run_cuda.bat` or `run_dx.bat`.
-5. Look for the generated .exe file within the output directory.
-The name of the .exe file will typically match the project name or the name specified in the project settings.
-6. You can now distribute and run the generated .exe file on the target machine.

 ## <a id="platforms"></a> Supported Platforms